 Mason Jars for Instant Kitchen Decor

-Among other types of containers, my mom has these pretty mason jars to store various dried products, etc. And I’ve always found them beautiful.
+Among other types of containers, my mom has these pretty mason jars (you can spray paint them) to store various dried products, etc. And I’ve always found them beautiful.
 They stood on open shelves or neatly stacked in the corner on the countertop.
 I couldn’t help myself but open them from time to time to check them out because they looked so attractive.

 If that’s not a great kitchen decor hack, then I don’t know what is!